New York University Abu Dhabi: Faculty and research

 NYU Abu Dhabi's Library of Arabic Literature (LAL) offers Arabic editions and English translations of significant works of Arabic literature, with an emphasis on the seventh to nineteenth centuries.
-In its first three years, LAL published nine volumes — on literature, law, religion, biography, and mysticism — and more are in production.
-LAL won high praise in an article by the Times Literary Supplement that said, “…the study and teaching of medieval Arabic thought and literary creativity will be revolutionized” by the library's work.
+In its first three years, LAL published nine volumes — on literature, law, religion, biography, and mysticism.

 Akkasah Center for Photography at NYU Abu Dhabi collects antique photos from around the Middle East to capture the region's societal transformation over the last century.
 In its first year, more than 10,000 photos were curated.